brian-carroll/list-map-modulo-cons/README.md

 ## Generality

-I _think_ the optimisation should work for most of the core List functions that are currently based on `foldr`, which is quite a few of them:
+Rhe optimisation works for all of the core List functions that are currently based on `foldr`, which is quite a few of them:

 - `List.map`
 - `List.indexedMap`